 Medical residents on this rotation share the consultations and follow-up with Infectious Disease fellows and/or fourth-year medical students when they are on the service.
 Residents learn through case-based teaching, guided independent reading and didactic sessions on Infectious Disease topics.
-This rotation is available for one or two residents at a time.
+This rotation is available for up to three residents at a time.

 Edward Walsh, MD, Unit Head